pootlepress/pootle-page-builder/ppbpro/inc/ext/post-builder/README.md

-# pootle page builder addon boilerplate
+# Pootle Post Builder Addon
 A structured, object oriented foundation to help you quickly navigate your way to making awesome pootle page builder add ons.

 ## Contents